 adjacent fields, they unearthed a complex record of occupations

-60 graves as well as remains of village areas were investigated
+60 graves from several periods of use as well as remains of village areas were investigated

 on sites nearby.
 Because this cemetery was being looted when

 the work began, the WPA archeologists thought it best to salvage

 what information they could.
 The locale, known to archeologists